 - ☛ For Implications & likely uptake→.

 - Only a few firms wish to have a ‘retro’ look.
-Most want to project a cutting edge image.
+Most manufacturers of ergonomic chairs want to project a cutting edge image.
 ‘Coolness’ is the word.
 A 2T chair answers this exactly and in addition reduces LBP and increases productivity by lessened morbidity and stress.

 - Once a 2T chair hits the market there will be much media interest providing automatic PR.
 Firms without a 2T model are likely to be disadvantaged.